k0retux/fuddly/docs/source/tutorial.rst

 ``similar_content``
   This constraint is a lighter version of ``content``.
 It allows values similar to the one defined in the data model to be accepted in absorption operations.
-This is especially leveraged by String() to distinguish case sensitive from case incensitive strings.
+This is especially leveraged by String() to distinguish case sensitive from case insensitive strings.

 ``regexp``
   This constraint control if regular expression---that some terminal